lee2sman/now/README.md

 # THEN

+## June 2021

+Working on new Artists and Hackers episodes and the Space project collabo detailed below.

+## May 2021

+Working on a digital archive, oral history and zine-making software collaboratively with [Space 1026](https://space1026.com/) in Philadelphia.
+A project while at NEW INC, with support from Knight Arts Foundation.

 ## April 2021

 Self-Doubting System - new work commissioned for the online exhibit [Generative Unfoldings](https://generative-unfoldings.mit.edu/) by the MIT Center for Art, Science and Technology